PetrKryslUCSD/FinEtools.jl/docs/integration.md

 ## Geometry Data support for integration

-The  module `GeoDModule` supports  the processing of  the geometry necessary for the evaluation of the various integrals.
+The  module `IntegDataModule` supports  the processing of  the geometry necessary for the evaluation of the various integrals.
 More details can be found [here](geometry.md).